open-contracting/standard/docs/guidance/map/awards_contracts_buyers_suppliers.md

 The [Chartered Institute of Procurement and Supply](https://www.cips.org/en-NZ/knowledge/procurement-topics-and-skills/ecommerce---systems/e-sourcing--e-procurement-systems-p2p/catalogue-management/) describes an electronic catalog as:

 > *a web resource that provides information on products and services offered and sold by a vendor, and supports on-line ordering and payment capabilities.*

-### Purchase order

-A purchase order is an official document issued by a buyer committing to pay a supplier for the supply of specific goods, works or services to be delivered in the future.

-Purchase orders can be issued against an existing contract, or if no prior contract exists then acceptance of a purchase order by a supplier forms a contract between buyer and supplier.

 ## The OCDS model